dotnet-presentations/aspnetcore-concepts-workshop/Labs/Logging and Diagnostics.md

 ## Logging

 ## Setting up your application for logging
-1. Use the application from the first lab (or setup steps from the fisrt lab).
+1. Use the application from the first lab (or setup steps from the first lab).
 2. Add the `Microsoft.Extensions.Logging.Console` package to `project.json`:

     ```JSON